-- Maintain the overall natural form and function of the beach. - Maintain the cultural value of the beach. - Enhance and maintain vegetation condition littoral rainforests, dune vegetation for vulnerable species and to prevent dune erosion. - Build positive behaviour change outcomes to minimise adverse impacts of foreshore use. - Proactively undertake weed management to restore native vegetation habitats. - Monitor the presence and health of potential turtle and shorebird nesting sites in foreshore areas. - Enforce illegal clearing local laws to prevent further establishment of unauthorised and informal beach access tracks.
+- Maintain the overall natural form and function of the beach. - Maintain and preserve the cultural value of the beach. - Enhance and maintain vegetation condition littoral rainforests, dune vegetation for vulnerable species and to prevent dune erosion. - Build positive behaviour change outcomes to minimise adverse impacts of foreshore use. - Proactively undertake weed management to restore native vegetation habitats. - Monitor the presence and health of potential turtle and shorebird nesting sites in foreshore areas. - Enforce Local Laws for illegal clearing to prevent further the formation of unauthorised and informal beach access tracks.